Skip to content

 Written by: Ronnel DG

 Simple websites use frontend code to display content in a visitor's browser.
-For more complex websites and web applications, you may need to store or call secret data, verify user identities, or run additional server-side logic that doesn't happen in the browser.
+For more complex websites and web applications, you may need to store data, authenticate user identities, or run additional server-side logic that doesn't happen in the browser.

 Data & Users adds backend support to your B12 site, powered by Supabase.
-This lets you build websites with databases, user authentication, real-time features, and more.
+This lets you build websites with databases, user authentication, secrets, edge functions, real-time features, and more.

 Enabling Data & Users